Shalika germs for tamely ramified elements in $GL_n$: Symmetric functions and combinatorics

 Note that compared to the Macdonald polynomials, $\th_\lambda$ are much simpler in behaviour.
 For instance, they are multiplicative: and one can deduce combinatorial expansions for them in terms of the other standard bases via known relations between $h_\lambda$ and these bases.
 This will turn out to be important in the proof of Theorem \ref{thm:transitionmatrix}.
-Further, the $\nabla$-operator is a ring homomorphism on symmetric functions in this limit.
+Further, the $\nabla$-operator from Definition \ref{def:nablaoperator} becomes a ring homomorphism on symmetric functions in this limit.

 We will also need a few different inner products on the ring of symmetric functions, the interplay of whom turns out to play a key role.
 We remark that by ''inner product" we simply mean a symmetric bilinear form valued in $\Q(q,t)$. \begin{definition} \begin{enumerate} \item The {\em Hall inner product} is the inner product on $\Sym_{q,t}$ defined by